jeffpascal/Architect-Roadmap/Reactive-Architecture.md

 - Actors communicate using the same technique, regardless of location
 - Local vs Remove is mostly configuration
 - Location Transparency enables actors to be both Resilient and Elastic
+- local calls look like remote calls
+- assume you are always making local calls

 ![Imgur](https://i.imgur.com/2vx8Sku.png)